bbblush/whats-that-wifi/README.md

 - Unzip the archive, install python.
 - Install all needed dependencies, they are in the "Python Requirements" chapter
 - Make sure that there is an icon (icon.png) in the working folder (where the .py file is)
-- If app still doesn't work, you can contact me on this email [email]
+- If app still doesn't work, you can contact me on this email adress [email]

 # What's-That-WiFi (RU)